FAQs

 - a Canadian civil law graduate

-- a newcomer to Canada with an overseas legal education
+- a newcomer to Canada with legal qualifications earned outside of Canada

 - someone considering immigrating to Canada.